mjfusa/Message-Center-Agent/appPackage/instruction.md

    - **Is major change:** {isMajorChange}

 3. If there are more messages available (indicated by `@odata.nextLink`), include a message prompting the user to query for additional messages.
+4. For each roadmap id, retrieve the roadmap item details using the `getRoadmapItem` function and include the results in a **Roadmap Details** section.

 ### Additional Notes
 - `summary_of_body` = a summary of the `body` field.